 With the introduction of routine reporting of kidney function in 2006, Kidney disease awareness has increased dramatically.
 NICE has produced guidelines on kidney disease management in primary care and referral to secondary care services and these have been credited with better prevention in primary care and more timely referral to secondary care.
 As kidney function declines, the optimum level of kidney function at which to start dialysis or receive a transplant is still unclear.
 For some elderly patients dialysis may not prolong life by many months and some patients, although they want to live as long as possible, are not willing to do so at any cost.
 Nor is kidney transplantation right for everyone, but it is important that access to the waiting list does not depend on socio-economic status, ethnic group or where you live.
 Patients must be provided with the facts they need, at the appropriate time, in an understandable format, to make the decision that is right for them.

 The Richard Bright Renal Unit at Southmead Hospital provides chronic kidney disease, dialysis and acute kidney injury (AKI) services for a population of approximately 1.5 million and kidney transplantation services for approximately 2.5 million.
 In practice this means patients travelling from as far afield as Bridgewater, Warminster and Chippenham for dialysis education and dietary advice, while patients within the first few weeks of kidney transplantation can be travelling to Southmead three times a week from Bournemouth, Dorchester and Gloucester.
 Not only is this environmentally unsustainable, but it is recognised that proximity to specialist care increases the likelihood of receiving such care.

 The Kidney Disease HIT aims to improve outcomes for patients with kidney disease in the Bristol area through:

 The leading experts in kidney disease in Bristol are involved in the team.
-The HIT directors are Dr Dominic Taylor and Dr Udaya Udayaraj, Consultant Nephrologists at North Bristol NHS Trust.
-The team includes doctors, nurses, a patient and carer.
+The HIT director is Dr Dominic Taylor, Consultant Nephrologist at North Bristol NHS Trust.
+The team includes doctors, researchers and patient and public representatives.